qradiolink/qradiolink/README.md

 - VOIP (Radio-over-IP) connection between two or more stations operating in simplex or semi-duplex mode
 - Radio forwarding over VOIP - forward voice to the VOIP connection and viceversa
 - Direct VOIP talk-around (only requires connection to a VOIP server and no radio)
+- Wideband digital voice streaming over the Internet with the **Opus** audio codec
 - Remote control via network (requires a telnet client or similar program, can be scripted)
 - Remote control via Mumble private text messages
-- Run headless (no graphical user interface) for usage on embedded platforms like the Raspberry Pi or similar boards without any screen
+- Run headless (no graphical user interface) for terminal usage on embedded platforms like the Raspberry Pi or similar boards without any screen
 - Transmit and receive analog FM, SSB, AM, digital voice, text messages, digital video, IP protocol.
 - Mixed operation mode (receive one mode and transmit another)
 - Full duplex and simplex operation